Merulo/Chinese-Checkers-Server/README.md

 ### About this program

 My main principle was to design this server in a way that represents everything what i have learned.
 The other think i had in mind when designing was openness for change and addition.
-Modification of this code for other games should be quite simple; additional interfaces might be necessary
+Modification of this code for other games should be quite simple; additional interfaces might be necessary.

 ### Usage